What’s Driving Data Security and Remote Access Inside

 Secure remote access

-Seagate offers 6Gb/s SAS or SATA interface drives to enable easy integration into any secure third-party NAS platform and to deliver fast and reliable data transfers that help reduce latency and maximise NAS throughput for remote access.
+Seagate offers 6Gb/s SAS or SATA interface drives to enable easy integration into any secure third-party NAS platform and to deliver fast and reliable data transfers that help reduce latency and maximize NAS throughput for remote access.

-Beyond the drives’ optimised burst performance or high data transfer speed to the NAS operating system, encrypted network connections based on the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols allow files to be served over the local network or the Internet securely.
+Beyond the drives’ optimized burst performance or high data transfer speed to the NAS operating system, encrypted network connections based on the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols allow files to be served over the local network or the Internet securely.
 Some NAS systems support Windows Active Directory or the Lightweight Directory Access Protocol, importing the user accounts of the server so the same set of usernames and passwords can be used to log in to the NAS.
 Pick a NAS solution that enables easy creation and management of user accounts and groups, and allows granular access control through setup of policies based on users, groups, services or time.

 The Seagate portfolio of NAS drives supports simple, scalable and cost-effective ways to store and serve files securely over the network.
 According to IDC, NAS provides one of the best options for growing businesses with security, data redundancy and remote access, all features that will play a vital role in the near term as well as the foreseeable future.

-The Seagate portfolio of NAS drives - the NAS HDD, Terascale HDD, Constellation CS and Enterprise Capacity HDD - populate major NAS platforms, bringing the benefits of enterprise-grade encryption and RAID to even the smallest of businesses and enabling users to keep terabytes of business-critical data safe, secure and protected from hardware failure, theft or file corruption.
+The Seagate portfolio of NAS drives—the NAS HDD, Terascale HDD, Constellation CS and Enterprise Capacity HDD—populate major NAS platforms, bringing the benefits of enterprise-grade encryption and RAID to even the smallest of businesses and enabling users to keep terabytes of business-critical data safe, secure and protected from hardware failure, theft or file corruption.

 View the PDF